Awesome-neos145/choices/README.md

 This project is licensed under the GNU GPL v3.0 license.
 # Are there any prebuilt binaries?
 Head over to the releases tab to grab the binaries.
+# Credits
+tredI9100 made the icon for the Windows version of Choices.
+I coded this.